openownership/bods-dev-handbook/translations.md

   * ![Screenshot: tick the My project is a non-commercial Open Source project checkbox when creating a new project](screenshots/translation/transifex_noncommercial.png)
   * Assign the project to the BODS team.

-### cloning the repositories to manage the workflow
+### Cloning the repositories to manage the workflow

 Follow the instructions in the [BODS data-standard-sphinx-theme README.md](https://github.com/openownership/data-standard-sphinx-theme).

-### installing and configuring the Transifex client
+### Installing and configuring the Transifex client

 #### Installing Transifex